Ethiopian Catholic Church: Differences between the Catholic and Orthodox Ethiopian churches

-Doctrinal distinctions between the Ethiopian Orthodox Tewahedo Church and the Catholic Ethiopian churches include recognition of the fifth-century Council of Chalcedon.
+The Ethiopian Catholic Church is in communion with the Pope.
+Doctrinal distinctions between the Ethiopian Orthodox Tewahedo Church and the Catholic Ethiopian churches include the latter's recognition of the fifth-century Council of Chalcedon.
 The order of the diaconate is reserved for adult men in the Catholic Church, but boys are commonly ordained as deacons in the Ethiopian Orthodox Church.